Dara Horn: Books

-Her second novel, The World to Come, also published by W. W. Norton in January 2006, received the 2006 National Jewish Book Award for Fiction, the 2007 Harold U. Ribalow Prize, was selected as an Editors' Choice in The New York Times Book Review and as one of the Best Books of 2006 by the San Francisco Chronicle, and has been translated into eleven languages.
+Her second novel, The World to Come, also published by W. W. Norton in January 2006, received the 2006 National Jewish Book Award for Fiction and the 2007 Harold U. Ribalow Prize, was selected as an Editors' Choice in The New York Times Book Review and as one of the Best Books of 2006 by the San Francisco Chronicle, and has been translated into eleven languages.

 Horn's third novel, All Other Nights, published in April 2009 by W. W. Norton, was selected as an Editors' Choice in the New York Times Book Review.

 Her fourth novel, A Guide for the Perplexed, was published in September 2013.
+A review in the New York Times stated, "Horn has taught Jewish literature and history, and her writing comes from a place of deep knowledge and research...I admired Horn's intensity and integrity, much as I admired the same qualities in her characters."

 Horn's fifth novel, Eternal Life, was published in January 2018 by W. W. Norton.
 It was selected as one of The New York Times 100 Notable Books of 2018.

 Horn released her first nonfiction book, People Love Dead Jews, in 2021.
 The title is based on a 2018 Smithsonian Magazine article by Horn that began "People love dead Jews.
 Living Jews, not so much," which is reprinted in the book as an essay titled "Everyone's (Second) Favorite Dead Jew."
 According to Yaniv Iczkovits in the New York Times, the collection of twelve essays "explore how the different ways we commemorate Jewish tragedy, how we write about the Holocaust, how the media presents antisemitic events, how we establish museums to honor Jewish heritage, how we read literature with Jewish protagonists and even how we praise the "righteous among the nations" (those who saved Jews during the war), are all distractions from the main issue, which is the very concrete, specific death of Jews."
-The book was a finalist for the 2021 Kirkus Prize in nonfiction.
+Writing in the Wall Street Journal, Martin Peretz said, "This is a beautiful book, and in its particular genre—nonfiction meditations on the murder of Jews, particularly in the Holocaust, and the place of the dead in the American imagination—it can have few rivals.
+In fact, I can't think of any."People Love Dead Jews was a finalist for the 2021 Kirkus Prize in nonfiction.
+The New York Times listed it as one of the 100 Notable books of 2021, and Publishers Weekly listed it in the top 20 books of the year.
+Tablet magazine produced a companion podcast, Adventures With Dead Jews, hosted by Horn, where she explores topics in Jewish history that didn't make it into the book.